Where else can you see trucks, taxis and subways passing by atop world class video art!

 ON VIEW WEDNESDAYS – SUNDAYS FROM DUSK – 11PM.

-Presented with Smack Mellon
+Presented with Smack Mellon and the Sharpe-Walentas Studio Program

 (Location 1 & 2) Juan José Cielo, Runway: From the Mars Desert Research Station, 2017.
-Digital Video, no sound, 1920 x 1080, TRT 05:24 min.
+Digital Video, no sound, 1920 x 1080.
+Total run time 05:24 min.

 (Location 1 & 2) Juan José Cielo, Does it work on Mars?, 2017.
-Digital Video, sound (shown here silent), TRT 04:45 min.
+Digital Video, sound (shown here silent).
+Total run time 04:45 min.

 ON VIEW WEDNESDAYS – SUNDAYS FROM DUSK – 11PM.